KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 22. found 'XMLHttpRequest' in file `README.md.bak`: Replace it with built-in fetch.
 23. found 'require('https')' in file `form_data.js`: Replace it with built-in fetch.
 24. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
-25. found 'XMLHttpRequest' in file `Changelog.md`: Replace it with built-in fetch.
-26. found 'XMLHttpRequest' in file `Window.js`: Replace it with built-in fetch.
+25. found 'XMLHttpRequest' in file `Window.js`: Replace it with built-in fetch.
-27. found 'require("request")' in file `resource-loader.js`: Replace it with built-in fetch.
+26. found 'require("request")' in file `resource-loader.js`: Replace it with built-in fetch.
-28. found 'XMLHttpRequest' in file `xhr-sync-worker.js`: Replace it with built-in fetch.
+27. found 'XMLHttpRequest' in file `xhr-sync-worker.js`: Replace it with built-in fetch.
-29. found 'require("request")' in file `xhr-utils.js`: Replace it with built-in fetch.
+28. found 'require("request")' in file `xhr-utils.js`: Replace it with built-in fetch.
-30. found 'XMLHttpRequest' in file `xmlhttprequest-event-target.js`: Replace it with built-in fetch.
+29. found 'XMLHttpRequest' in file `xmlhttprequest-event-target.js`: Replace it with built-in fetch.
-31. found 'XMLHttpRequest' in file `xmlhttprequest-upload.js`: Replace it with built-in fetch.
+30. found 'XMLHttpRequest' in file `xmlhttprequest-upload.js`: Replace it with built-in fetch.
-32. found 'XMLHttpRequest' in file `xmlhttprequest.js`: Replace it with built-in fetch.
+31. found 'XMLHttpRequest' in file `xmlhttprequest.js`: Replace it with built-in fetch.
-33. found 'require('request')' in file `README.md`: Replace it with built-in fetch.
+32. found 'require('request')' in file `README.md`: Replace it with built-in fetch.
-34. found 'require('https')' in file `request.js`: Replace it with built-in fetch.
+33. found 'require('https')' in file `request.js`: Replace it with built-in fetch.
-35. found 'require('https')' in file `index.js`: Replace it with built-in fetch.
+34. found 'require('https')' in file `index.js`: Replace it with built-in fetch.
-36. Found directory `node_modules`.
+35. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-37. found 'Magic Mirror' in file `MMM-FF-Genius-Lyrics.css`: Replace it with `MagicMirror²`
+36. found 'Magic Mirror' in file `MMM-FF-Genius-Lyrics.css`: Replace it with `MagicMirror²`
-38. found 'Magic Mirror' in file `MMM-FF-Genius-Lyrics.scss`: Replace it with `MagicMirror²`
+37. found 'Magic Mirror' in file `MMM-FF-Genius-Lyrics.scss`: Replace it with `MagicMirror²`

 ## MMM-FF-StatsJS by shin10